-Join us for an hour of strange and unusual happenings, and a performance of the remarkable dance piece “ Road” to kick off the festival.
+Join us for an hour of strange and unusual happenings to kick off the festival.

 Where the sea meets the land is the place of the stowaway.
 Who comes in and who leaves?
-Who holds the power?
-With a bit of perspective, what can we see?
+Who gets in and who stays out.
+What are we seeking and how do we find it?
 Concept and performance by doung Anwar Jahangeer.

 Gerard Olthaar is an acclaimed Dutch street comedian, and has performed at festivals around the world.
 When comedy meets the streets, anything can happen!

 A bizarre and risque take on the traditional gumboot dance … from Wushwini Arts and Heritage Centre.
 Expect to be surprised!

 A rich man with ideas about what his life should look like has an interesting encounter with a beachfront security guard that leaves him adding more to his life than he expected.